 No matter how small or large your compressed air system is, it is vital to perform preventative, planned maintenance services on a routine basis.
-Implementing a preventative maintenance schedule for your compressed air system yields many benefits:
+Implementing a preventative maintenance schedule for your compressed air system yields substantial benefits:

 - Preventative Maintenance Minimizes Downtime

 - Preventative Maintenance Minimizes Costly Emergency Repairs

 If and when your compressor breaks down, you will need to get it up and running as quick as possible.
-Not only can downtime cost you thousands of dollars a minute, but the emergency repair costs to have your compressor fixed can be very high.
-When you perform compressor inspections and maintenance on a regular schedule, it allows you to catch issues before they happen; saving you from having to invest in third-party emergency repair services.
+Not only can downtime cost you thousands of dollars in lost productivity, it can also cost you thousands of dollars in non-budgeted repairs.
+When compressor inspections and maintenance are performed on a regular schedule, it allows you to identify issues before they happen.

 - Preventative Maintenance Lowers Energy Costs

-As stated before, preventative maintenance allows you to spot problems before they over-exert your system.
+As stated before, preventative maintenance allows you to identify issues before they over-exert your system.
 This allows your air compressor to run smoother and more efficiently; translating to less electric used to power your equipment.
 Remember, one horsepower of compressed air requires approximately eight horsepower of electricity.
-By increasing your system’s efficiency through proper and routine maintenance, you’ll enjoy significant energy savings for a healthier bottom line.
+By increasing your system's efficiency through proper and routine maintenance, you'll enjoy significant energy savings for a healthier bottom line.
 Simply put, preventative maintenance plays a direct role in decreasing your monthly electric bill.

 - Preventative Maintenance Increases Compressed Air System Life